 Make sure to include the following details

-- The locations you are available to work in and whether you are willing to travel to events
+• The locations you are available to work in and whether you are willing to travel to events

-- The ratings and marks you have attained during your culinary schooling if applicable
+• The ratings and marks you have attained during your culinary schooling if applicable

-- Special skills like wine pairing, specialty cocktails, sushi preparation, confectionary baking or even project management software and booking systems
+• Special skills like wine pairing, specialty cocktails, sushi preparation, confectionary baking or even project management software and booking systems

-- A list of all the industries you have worked in for example hotels, wedding venues, fast food establishments, fine dining restaurants, pubs, events companies, catering coordinators and so forth
+• A list of all the industries you have worked in for example, hotels, wedding venues, fast food establishments, fine dining restaurants, pubs, events companies, catering coordinators and so forth

-- Also include your cooking experience regarding the type of food you can prepare such as rustic, outdoors, fine dining, cocktail, buffet, cheese and wine, steakhouse, Italian, or gourmet meal courses.
+• Also include your cooking experience regarding the type of food you can prepare such as rustic, outdoors, fine dining, cocktail, buffet, cheese and wine, steakhouse, Italian, or gourmet meal courses.

-- As a last point list examples of the equipment or catering tools, you can use such as automatic mixers, chipping machines, specialty knives, and cutting and slicing equipment.
+• As a last point list examples of the equipment or catering tools, you can use, such as automatic mixers, chipping machines, specialty knives, and cutting and slicing equipment.

 Cook Career Summary Examples

 Start your career summary with your years of experience in the industry and the main duties you performed.
 When deciding what duties to add, use the job description as your guide.
-For instance, if the job you are applying emphasizes expertise in decorative cake design or being familiar with fine dining cooking techniques, use those phrases in your resume if you have that type of skill.
-The more your resume resonates with the job description of keywords, the better fit you will seem.
+For instance, if the job you are applying for emphasizes expertise in decorative cake design or being familiar with fine dining cooking techniques, use those phrases in your resume if you have that type of skill.
+The more your resume resonates with the job description or keywords, the better fit you will seem.

 Next, add a line that showcases any outstanding qualities that will add value to the company.
 A hiring manager would be interested to know if you have “strong time management skills, creative problem-solving abilities and if you can ‘’think on your feet in times of crises.
 It’s important to note that these qualities should be proven in the professional experience section to re-enforce your message.